steven-rivera/simultons/README.md

 ## About

 This program simulates 'simultons'.
 A Simulton is an abstract base class that is inherited by all other objects.
 There are two types of simultons, predator simultons and prey simultons.
-Predator simultons 'eat' prey simultons when they come into contact with one another.
-Users can add or remove any simultons at any point in the simulation.
-The simulation can be run continously at a rate of 100 cylces per seconds or can be steped through one cycle at a time
+Predator simultons 'eat' prey simultons when they come into contact.
+Users can add or remove simultons at any point in the simulation.
+The simulation can be run continously at a rate of 50 cylces per seconds or can be stepped through one cycle at a time.

 <div align="center">
     <img src="gif/simultons-gif.gif" width="400">